rvijay17/usflights/README.md

 ## 03 Data Analysis
 This Jupyter notebook has some analysis.
 The data is imported from the same  parquet file exported in the 01 Data Cleansing notebook.
 Similar analysis could also be done using SQL.

+## Issues with the dataset
+* Missing Arrival Date - Although ARRTIME, DEPTIME and FLIGHTDATE are in the datafile, it could have been great if Arrival date was also there.
+We can assume that if Arrival Time (say 21:00) is greater than Departure time (say 16:00), it is a same day flight.
+If Arrival Time (say 11:00) is less than Departure time (23:00), we can assume that the flight arrived at the destination the next day.
+We’ll have issues if we have flights greater than 24 hours.